Verified Performance Tests Updated May 2026 · 4 recorded runs

 Toyota Tercel performance FAQs

-The quickest Toyota Tercel on record is the 1995 Toyota Tercel DX Coupe, which runs 0–60 mph in 10.4 seconds and clears the quarter-mile in 17.50 seconds at 78.0 mph.
+The quickest Toyota Tercel on record is the 1995 DX Coupe, with a 0-60 mph time of 10.4 seconds.
+It is also the fastest quarter-mile Tercel test, posting 17.5 seconds at 78 mph.
+Across all four verified Tercel tests, no other version is quicker.

 Sources